 The demand for residencies in our four current HIV/AIDS-focused communities is so great that, at any given time, we maintain a waiting list of 125-150 individuals.
 On the other hand, approximately 10% of our current residents have stabilized their health and are no longer in need of the intensive wraparound support services that our communities provide, but still have a financial need to remain in affordable housing.
 To address this chokepoint in our model of service, AIDS Services of Dallas is opening a fifth community for clients who are ready to transition from ASD’s permanent supportive housing to an affordable, independent living environment.

-In 2020, through the opening of the 511 N. Lancaster Project, we will be able to transition 25 residents from permanent supportive housing to independent living, including 16 head-of-household residents living with HIV/AIDS and nine family members.
+Through the opening of the 511 N. Lancaster Project, we will be able to transition 25 residents from permanent supportive housing to independent living, including 16 head-of-household residents living with HIV/AIDS and nine family members.
 In turn, this will open up space in our four permanent supportive housing communities for an additional 25 residents in need of more intensive wraparound support.